 Fixed accessories are one of the major drawbacks of laptops.
 It is the great compromise you make in return for portability.

-When you buy a laptop, you are "married" to the same screen, keyboard, trackpad, ports, speakers, etc., throughout its life.
+When you buy a laptop, you have been married to the same screen, keyboard, trackpad, ports, speakers, etc. throughout your life.

 Sure, you can use external components, but if you do, you are downgrading the portability.
 With this logic it may be cheaper and wiser to buy a desktop machine than a laptop.